mikhama/presentation-tensorflowjs/README.md

 ### Important things

+There are very important things that you are should know if you want to study machine learning with TensorFlow.js

 **Variables.** Tensors are immutable data structures.
 But if you need to change it you should use method `tf.variable()`.

 **Operations.** Operations always return new Tensors and newer modify input Tensors.
 TensorFLow.js has many operations such as addition, substraction, multipliying, dividing, finding dot product, etc.